Skip to Main Content

 Professional multi-cam crews and equipment for live events, TV production, and complex shoots across Japan.

-We provide multi-camera setups scaled to your production's requirements, coordinating matching camera bodies, lenses, and monitoring systems.
-Working with Japan's world-class production infrastructure including Toho Studios and the broadcast facilities across Tokyo's Minato ward, our team ensures seamless technical integration between all cameras, giving your director and editor comprehensive coverage from every angle.
+We build multi-camera setups scaled to your production, with matching camera bodies, lenses, and monitor kit.
+Our team draws on Japan's top-tier setup, from Toho Studios to the broadcast venues across Tokyo's Minato ward.
+We tie every camera together cleanly, so your director and editor get full coverage from each angle.

 Capabilities